flexmill/CAD_CAM_Automatization/README.md

 # CAD_CAM_Automatization
-Automatization of the CAD and CAM process to generate 3D models, drawings and NC code for machining automatically
+Automatization of the CAD and CAM process to generate 3D models, drawings and NC code for machining automatically.
+This software package is not directly connected to Fiware and Ramp and developed within the DIH2 programme for the automatization of manufacturing and engineering prcesses in an agile manner.
+The code can be used for further development and if required configurations to parts of interest can be performed.
+The code can be copmiled and run in standard IDEs supporting Python language.
+A main requirement is the use of CATIA V5 as CAD software.
+If required it can be adapted to further CAD software.